Understanding ATIS vs AWOS/ASOS

 ATIS

-• Provides human-recorded updates on airport operations.
+• Human-recorded updates on airport operations

-• Used at towered airports.
+• Used at towered airports

 AWOS / ASOS